MicronOxford/SIMcheck_Manual/source/quickstart.rst

 Quick Start
 ===========

+SIMcheck is implemented as an ImageJ plugin bundle consisting of the main "SIMcheck" Dialog, which assembles the required inputs and run multiple checks; and the individual checks, which may also be run as stand-alone plugins.

 To get started, after installing the Plugin, you need to open two
 datasets: the raw SI data file, and the corresponding reconstructed SIR file.
 Next choose "Run SIMcheck" from the new "SIMcheck" submenu